 Like most people from Pros to DIYers, I’m used to a $0.99 utility knife that comes with a crazy sharp breakaway blade.
-Replacing it is no more emotionally stressing that replacing your pencil.
+Replacing it is no more emotionally stressful than replacing your pencil.
 OLFA challenged me to think differently.
-After all, if I’m willing to use my $250 Zero Tolerance folding knife to open boxes, isn’t there room for a good utility knife as well?
+After all, if I’m willing to use my $250 Zero Tolerance 0095 folding knife to open boxes, isn’t there room for a good utility knife as well?

 After a phone call with the folks at OLFA, I took them up on their offer to try it.
 It’s been a couple of months now and here’s what I think.